anupamyadav01/Zenstudy-Assignment/readme.md

 Welcome to the MERN Stack Contact Management System!
 A secure and user-friendly with Login and Registration System developed using the MERN stack (MongoDB, Express, React, Node.js).
 This application provides user authentication and a dynamic dashboard for managing contacts.
 Welcome to the **MERN Stack Contact management System**! 🚀

-## Features

-A secure and user-friendly with Login and Registration System developed using the **MERN stack** (MongoDB, Express, React, Node.js).
-This application provides user authentication and a dynamic dashboard for managing contacts.

 ## Screenshots

 Below are some screenshots of the application: